Spot summary

 Access & stay-location fit

-Part of the north-of-Taghazout route logic with Mysteries, Killer Point and KM spots.
+Part of the north-of-Taghazout spot circuit with Mysteries, Killer Point and KM spots.

 More useful detail

-La Source Taghazout surf guide for advanced reef checks, tide timing, north-coast alternatives and forecast routing.
+La Source Taghazout surf guide for advanced reef checks, tide timing, north-coast alternatives and forecast link.

 Quick questionsOpen details